-- A minimum of 37.5 on site hours at the internship site for each internship credit. - Completion of learning objectives.
+- · Each internship credit requires a minimum of 37.5 on-site hours at the internship site.

+- · Completion of learning objectives.

-Internships are graded S/U.
+- · Internships are graded S/U.

 Within the guidelines of the program requirements and with guidance from BUILD staff and parent(s)/guardian(s), students make final internship decisions.
-To prepare for the on- or off-campus internships the other three semesters of the program, students spend their first semester engaging in an internship lab where they explore and strengthen their work skills and interests.
+In preparation for the on- or off-campus internships the other three semesters of the program, students spend their first semester engaging in Jobs and Employment I course experiences where they explore and strengthen their interests and strengths.